digital-analytics-program/gov-wide-code/README.md

 * [Guide to the Digital Analytics Program](https://digital.gov/guide/dap/add-your-site-dap/#participating-in-the-program)

-#### Known implementation issues
+#### Known implementation limitations

-*Issue:* The Federated code is designed to work on all government sites whether they already have inline site specific GA trackers or not.
-There is only one scenario that is not fully supported by the Federated code, which is when a Universal Analytics tracking code (that is using a custom/non-default tracking object) is added right after the Federated code.
-In this specific scenario the Federated code will fail in reporting the first page hit and will be able to track normally all the consecutive hits.
+The Federated DAP code is designed to work on all government sites, whether they already have inline, site-specific/independent GA tracking or not.
+Specific supported scenarios include:

-Supported Scenarios:
-* UA Site Specific before the Federated code (Default Tracking Object)
+* UA/GA4 Site Specific before the Federated code (Default Tracking Object)
-* UA Site Specific after the Federated code (Default Tracking Object)
+* UA/GA4 Site Specific after the Federated code (Default Tracking Object)
-* UA Site Specific before the Federated code (Custom Tracking Object)
+* UA/GA4 Site Specific before the Federated code (Custom Tracking Object)
+* GA4 Site Specific after the Federated code (Custom Tracking Object)
 * Classic GA Site Specific before the Federated code
 * Classic GA Site Specific after the Federated code

+*Limitation:* However, there is one scenario where the Gov-wide Federated Analytics code fails: when an agency Universal Analytics tracking code (not DAP) uses a custom/non-default tracking object and it is added right after the Federated code.
+In this specific scenario, the Federated code will fail in reporting the first page hit and will be able to track normally all the consecutive hits.

-*Issue:* The Federated tracking code doesn’t fully support the older versions of Microsoft Internet Explorer.
-While the Federated tracking code works with all known browsers, some features (e.g. the YouTube tracker) may not work properly on IE 8 and earlier versions because of YouTube API limitations
+*Limitation:* The Federated DAP code doesn’t fully support older versions of Microsoft Internet Explorer.
+While the Federated DAP code works with all known browsers, some features (e.g. the YouTube tracker) may not work properly on Internet Explorer 8 and earlier versions due to limitations in the YouTube API.

 #### Transport security